PC.56 James Proctor (1919–2004)

 oil or acrylic on canvas, 61.75 x 49 inches

 Adopt This Piece

 James Proctor was born in Philadelphia in 1919.
-An important early Modernist, Proctor worked almost exclusively in watercolor.
-Proctor's progressive, broad stroked, spontaneous figurative and landscape watercolors.
+An important early Modernist, Mr. Proctor worked almost exclusively in progressive, broad stroked, spontaneous figurative and landscape watercolor.
 A precocious youth, he was tutored by the artist, Martha Berry.
-Proctor continued his studies for six years at the Yale School of Fine Art, the Art Students League of New York, and the Chouinard Art Institute in Los Angeles.
-While at the Art Student's League, Proctor studied under Reginald Marsh, who became a lifelong friend and in later years he was a collector of Marsh's work.
+Mr. Proctor continued his studies for six years at the Yale School of Fine Art, the Art Students League of New York, and the Chouinard Art Institute in Los Angeles.
+While at the Art Student's League, Mr. Proctor studied under Reginald Marsh, who became a lifelong friend and whose artwork he collected.

-From 1942 to 1945 Proctor served in the U.S. Army in the Pacific where he worked as a draftsman and designer while continuing to paint landscapes and figurative subjects in watercolor in Guam and Hawaii.
-After the war, in 1946 and 1947 Proctor traveled on to Switzerland where he studied psychoanalysis at the Carl Jung Institute.
-During this period, Proctor began to record many of his dreams in watercolor.
+From 1942 to 1945 Proctor served in the U.S. Army in the Pacific where he worked as a draftsman and designer while continuing to paint watercolors of landscapes and figurative subjects in Guam and Hawaii.
+After the war, in 1946 and 1947, Mr. Proctor traveled to Switzerland where he studied psychoanalysis at the Carl Jung Institute.
+During this period, Mr. Proctor began to record many of his dreams in watercolor.
 These autobiographical symbolic works took on a Modernist style that was to influence his later work in watercolor.
-Leaving Switzerland, Proctor established his studio in Berkeley, California where he painted figures and landscape in a spontaneous Modernist style.
-In the 1950s, 1960s while continuing to maintain his studio in Berkeley, California, Proctor traveled and painted throughout Europe and Asia.
-In later years, Proctor retired to a studio home in Carmel, California.
+Leaving Switzerland, Mr. Proctor established his studio in Berkeley, California where he painted figures and landscape in a spontaneous Modernist style.
+In the 1950s, 1960s while continuing to maintain his studio in Berkeley, California, Mr. Proctor traveled and painted throughout Europe and Asia.
+In later years, Mr. Proctor retired to his studio home in Carmel, California.